BGAcademy23/genomescope/README.md

 Why would you ever want to truncate the .hist file??
 Because it makes the file smaller and speeds up the modeling.
 All valid reasons, but I think it's worth a few extra seconds and a little bit more space for more accurate genome models.

-### Fitting your own model
+## Practical session 2

-This exercise has one sole purpose - understanding the logic behind fitting genome models to k-mer spectra, in particular using GenomeScope genome model.
+This exercise has one sole purpose - understanding the logic behind fitting genome models to k-mer spectra, in particular using GenomeScope genome model, by reimplementing a bit simplified version of the model yourselves!

+### Loading k-mer spectra in R and plotting it

 K-mer spectra can have many forms and shapes dependent on both biology and the sequencing technique, but let's use an idealised case - a k-mer spectra, that does not have any sequencing errors, or repetitive DNA.
 It has been manually constructed from a k-mer spectra of _Timema cristinae_ (all the sequencing reads associated with [this biosample](https://www.ncbi.nlm.nih.gov/biosample/6311760)).
 We calculaded k-mer spectra (as in the last tutorial) and then manually trimmed both sides so it is close to the "ideal case" (`/workspace/histograms/advanced/Timema/Timema_cristinae_kmer_k21_simplified.hist`).
 This is how the idealised k-mer spectra looks like: